Padlet Arcade - Sharing and playing

 Once your game is built, you can share it in two ways:

-- Link — Every game has a direct URL (e.g., arcade.padlet.com/game/abc123) that you can copy and paste into a chat, email, LMS, or anywhere else.
+- Link — Every game has a direct URL (e.g., arcade.padlet.com/game/abc123) that you can copy and paste into a chat, email, LMS, or another format of your choice.

 - QR Code — Each game also has a QR code that players can scan with their phone or tablet to jump straight into the game.